Assistant Professor of Computer Science

 NOTE: As of June 30, 2022, I am no longer at NC State.
 All information on this site should be considered out of date.
 You can find (more) up-to-date information on my non-institutional website.

 I direct research in the Principles of Expressive Machines (POEM) Lab.
 My research identifies bidirectional connections between logic in computer science (type systems for functional languages, logic programming, symbolic knowledge representation, and automated reasoning) and computational media (digital games, interactive storytelling, procedural generation, interactive virtual agents, social simulation).

 While at NC State, I was an assistant professor in the Computer Science (CSC) Department at NC State.
 Before that, I was a postdoc with the Expressive Intelligence Studio at UC Santa Cruz, and I did my Ph.D. in the Principles of Programming Group at CMU.

 See my publications.

-For more information on the research efforts I am leading on computational creativity and game design, see the POEM Lab webpage.
+For more information on current projects and opportunities for students, see the POEM Lab webpage.

 Outside of NC State, you may also be interested in the research of Anne-Gwenn Bosser, who led the charge on applying linear logic to interactive storytelling.